 - Criminal record check

 - Volunteers are required to submit a minimum of two written personal and/or professional references prior to acceptance as a Family Volunteer.
-Other volunteers for Canuck Place submit reference contacts on the volunteer application form.
+Other volunteers for Canuck Place are asked to submit reference contacts on the volunteer application form.

 - Hospice volunteers need to be in good health mentally and physically.
 If a volunteer is under the care of a physician, a certificate may be requested attesting to the person’s capability to perform the volunteer assignment.